KevinNizet/react-chat-websockets/README.md

+IMPORTANT  : To make the chat working, launch 2 servers simultaneously (back and front) on 2 different terminal.

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

-To make the chat working, launch 2 servers simultaneously (back and front) on 2 different terminal.

 ## Available Scripts